Marisa-Fu/CST-Project/README.md

-INFORMATION If you want to change the font size or type or color or any design choices, go to _globals.scss
+INFORMATION: If you want to change the font size or type or color or any design choices, go to _globals.scss

 THE PURPOSE of the style.css file is to import the design from the _globals.scss file